Improved Global Landscape Guarantees for Low-rank Factorization in Synchronization: Main results

 Then we check if $\alpha_*$ satisfies the constraints $1 - \alpha_*^{-1} \geq (dq(\tau)h(\tau))^{-1}$.
 If it satisfies, then we set $\alpha_G(p,d,\tau) = \alpha_*$; otherwise, we go to the next case.
-We later show that $\alpha_G(p,d)$ is guaranteed to attain in the first case of~\eqref{eq:alphaG2} and~\eqref{eq:alphaG3} in Theorem~\ref{thm:main2-sim2} if $p$ is slightly larger than $d$.
+We later show that $\alpha_G(p,d)$ is guaranteed to attain in the case~\eqref{eq:alphaG2:1} or~\eqref{eq:alphaG3:1} in Theorem~\ref{thm:main2-sim2} if $p$ is slightly larger than $d$.
 This procedure does not yield a simple closed form but we can easily compute it numerically, as shown in the table.

 We also provide a comparison of $\alpha_G(p,d)$ with $\alpha_M(p,d)$ in~\eqref{def:alphaM} and $\alpha_G(p,d,1)$ in~\cite[Theorem 3]{L25} in Figure~\ref{fig:comparison_v0} which shows a clear improvement $\alpha_G(p,d) \geq \alpha_M(p,d) > \alpha_G(p,d,1)$.
 We also compare Theorem~\ref{thm:main2} with the existing literature in the table below.